ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lectures/lect04.md

 # Topics

+## Makefiles and gdb
+* We will split our implementation of the die Game from the previous class into three files  - header file (contains only the class definition), source file (contains the implementation of the class methods - no main), test file - uses the ADT.
+(More practice on this in lab02)
+* Refer to the [gdb cheat sheet](http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) (handout given in class).
+More practice in lab 02.

 ## Operator overloading - Pages 63 - 80 in the book

 We will start with a basic implementation of the point class from Chapter 2.
 We will then augment the class with binary operator functions.
 By **overloading** certain operators like ==, we can now write code as shown below: